 Sadly, many rabbits bought as Easter gifts are abandoned after the novelty wears off.
 Setting your rabbit loose does not make it free, it makes it food, Michelle Smith said.

 Domestic rabbits do not have the same instincts as their wild counterparts, and cannot fend for themselves.
 They quickly become part of the food chain, are run over by cars, or die from heat or disease, she said.

 On the bright side, both Melissa Smith and Michelle Smith agree that domestic rabbits are inquisitive, intelligent and very social by nature.
-They make delightful companions as long as you remember they are not toys, but a

 If you decide to make a rabbit a part of your family, they suggest you wait until after the holiday to adopt a new pet.
 It also is suggested that an adult agree to be the primary caretaker and always supervise children who are interacting with the rabbit.